Real Racing (video game): Reception

 Real Racing has received critical acclaim.
 It holds an aggregate score of 88 out of 100 on Metacritic, based on four reviews, and 96% on GameRankings, based on six reviews.

-IGN's Levi Buchanan gave the game 9 out of 10, saying "Real Racing is the best racing game on the App Store right now.
+IGNs Levi Buchanan gave the game 9 out of 10, saying "Real Racing is the best racing game on the App Store right now.
 It's lethal combination of unparalleled AI, exceptional visuals, and lively community features leave the competition choking on its exhaust fumes."
 Jeff Scott of 148Apps scored the game 5 out of 5, calling it the "best racer ever," with particular praise for the graphics; "the visuals are absolutely fantastic.
 Perfectly rendered and wonderfully smooth, this could be the best looking game we've seen yet on the iPhone."
 Appvee also scored the game 5 out of 5, saying it was "the most realistic racing game for the iPhone yet."

-Pocket Gamer's Tracy Erickson scored the game 9 out of 10, giving it a "Gold Award" and calling it "an effervescent taste of simulation racing that is as classic as it is inventive [...] a sophisticated, focused game that hits the spot."
+Pocket Gamers Tracy Erickson scored the game 9 out of 10, giving it a "Gold Award" and calling it "an effervescent taste of simulation racing that is as classic as it is inventive [...] a sophisticated, focused game that hits the spot."
 They were particularly impressed with the graphics, which they said "are without question the best of any iPhone game yet.
 Real Racing establishes a lofty new standard in visual fidelity."
 Slide to Play's Joe Hunt scored the game 4 out of 4, saying "As ambitious as anything in the App Store [...] it's breathtakingly realistic in all aspects of its design and is easily one of the best games on the iPhone to date."
 The game would go on to win Slide to Play's "Game of the Year 2009" award.

 TouchGen's Nacho Andrade gave the game 5 out of 5 and an "Editor's Choice" award, commenting that "Real Racing is the best racing game to hit the iPhone so far, bar none."
 They were especially impressed with the technical aspects of the game; "the graphics are great, but I think an even greater stand out is this game's technical prowess [...]
 During the game you will notice how quick everything is, the frame rate is very smooth with no slowdowns [...]
 The game is so well crafted it creates an experience you may not have thought possible on the iPhone."
 They concluded that "Real Racing is an unparalleled iPhone racing experience.
 Firemint has pulled out all the stops to give us one of the best titles we have ever seen for the iPhone."